-Windows is a personal computer operating system from Microsoft that, together with some commonly used business
+Windows is a personal computer operating system from Microsoft that, together with somcommonly used business applications such as Microsoft Word and Excel.
+Where as Microsoft Windows is a series of graphical interface operating systems developed, marketed, and sold by Microsoft.

-mediums such as key broad and mouse.
-In keyboard, you may find these keys that
+To operate system you need two input mediums such as key broad and mouse.
+In keyboard, you may find these keys that are used for daily usage.

 A program is capable of not only using each of the function keys, but also combining the function keys with the ALT or CTRL or SHIFT key.